yann-a/Advent-of-Code/README.md

 # Advent of Code

 My Advent of code submissions, using python to retrieve inputs and submit answers.
+I usually tidy up my solutions before pushing here but I don't modify the implementation itself, so some of them are optimized for code writing time rather than runtime.

+I got points on the global leaderboard a few times, totalling:
+* **2022:** 109 points
+* **2024:** 24 points

 ## How to run the scripts